P4nd4233/personal--blogg/lxd-wordpress.md

      set_real_ip_from 127.0.0.1; # any internal request will trust the header of the set

 ```
-and now we can `nginx -t` to test the config.
+Now we can run `nginx -t` to test the configuration.
 If everything is ok we can run `systemctl restart nginx`

 Now if we take a look at the access.log we can now see the real client ip address